County Supes Voted to Develop Government Land Action Strategy in Partnership with San Diego Foundation & Other Jurisdictions

 San Diego Foundation is a trusted leader in leveraging real estate assets and has pledged $10 million to help projects built on government land get started, and will pursue raising another $90 million to support the initiative.

 “The negative impacts on our economy, environment and health due to this crisis cannot be overstated,” said Stuart.
-“The Housing Impact Fund will leverage public, private and philanthropic dollars to accelerate the production and preservation of housing and create equitable, sustainable, community-focused housing.
+“The San Diego Housing Fund will leverage public, private and philanthropic dollars to accelerate the production and preservation of housing and create equitable, sustainable, community-focused housing.
 We look forward to working with all partners who are committed to housing solutions for San Diegans.”

 SDF is also affiliated with the San Diego Charitable Real Estate Foundation and launched the San Diego Black Homebuyers Program in partnership with Local Initiatives Support Corporation (LISC) and so far have helped 22 eligible first-time homebuyers with down payments and/or closing costs.